JuliaLang/julia/stdlib/Pkg/docs/src/index.md

 #### Test-specific dependencies

 Sometimes one might want to use some packages only at testing time but not enforce a dependency on them when the package is used.
-This is possible by adding dependencies to a "test target" to the Project file.
+This is possible by adding `[extra]` dependencies and adding a a "test target" to the Project file.
 Here we add the `Test` standard library as a test-only dependency by adding the following to the Project file:

 ```
-[targets.test.deps]
+[extras]
 Test = "8dfed614-e22c-5e08-85e1-65c5234f0b40"

+[targets]
+test = ["Test"]
 ```

 We can now use `Test` in the test script and we can see that it gets installed on testing: